JaredCounts/OpenFold/README.md

 * Overlapping shapes on layout
 * Notches skipped when there's an odd number of intersections

+### CODE
+* Separate vector operations from util.py
+	* Or maybe just use numpy?
+* Separate intersection stuff from util.py
+	* intersect.py or something
+* Rename 'index' to 'axis' when referring to specific vector coefficients to be more clear
+* Folders - eg. /pipeline, /math, etc
+* Consistent naming (instead of sometimes using camel casing and sometimes using '_')

 ## References
 * [The Creation of V-fold Animal Pop-Up Cards from 3D Models Using a Directed Acyclic Graph](http://link.springer.com/chapter/10.1007%2F978-3-642-35473-1_47)
 * [Multi-style Paper Pop-up Designs from 3D Models